ruthpolly/Gaeilge-Group/TESTING.md

   * [Solved Bugs](#solved-bugs)
   * [Known Bugs](#known-bugs)

 Testing was ongoing throughout the build.
-Printing to the console was used to make sure everything was functioning correctly and to help troubleshooting when something went wrong, and to test functions along the way.
+Printing to the terminal was used to make sure everything was functioning correctly and to help troubleshooting when something went wrong, and to test functions along the way.

 - - -